|CNY Hiking HOME PAGE||West Central Adirondacks||Hiking in Lewis County||Hiking in Central New York|

 A trailhead near the end of Smith Road has trails that lead 0.8 miles to Bills Pond or the Panther Pond Trail that can take you one mile to Panther Pond and a lean to.
 There are no signs for the Bills Pond Trail.
 The Panther Pond Trail continues another 3.7 miles to the Independence River and Beach Millpond Trail.
 By heading east on the Panther Pond Trail, you can create a nice 7.3 mile loop hike utilizing snowmobile trails.

 The 3.7 mile Centennial Ski Trail is also popular not only for x-country skiing, but for hikers as well.
 Trails leading toward Pine Lake, Big Otter Lake and along Otter Creek from the "Hubbards" trailhead offer numerous hiking options.
 This includes a few different loop options.
 Kayakers will enjoy Francis Lake.

-Look below for a few maps and links for some of the trails in Independence River Wild Forest.
+Look below for a list of destinations and a few maps of Independence River Wild Forest.

 Above three maps are courtesy of Andy Arthur from AndyArthur.org

 |CNY Hiking HOME PAGE||Hiking in Lewis County||West Central Adirondacks||Hiking in Central New York|